12 Great Ways to Get Rid of Bloating

 – Legumes: beans, lentils, peas, and baked beans

-– Drinks: soda and other carbonated beverages, including water
+– Drinks: all carbonated drinks, including water

-While these foods may lead to increased gas, not everyone will feel bloated after eating them.
 Keeping a food diary may help you identify which foods cause your symptoms so that you don’t have to follow an overly restrictive diet.
+Once you have identified them you can start by eliminating completely and slowly reintroduce them to test your sensitivity.

 3. Check for lactose intolerance